-In the autumn and spring terms an option is chosen from: aerobics, fencing, golf, squash, swimming, Sports Leadership and a selection of activities as an on-site option.
-The Under 16 and Senior squads play hockey in the autumn term and netball in the spring term.
+In the Autumn and Spring Terms, an option is chosen from: aerobics, OAA, squash, Kickboxing, cardio tennis, Sports Leadership and a selection of activities as an on-site option.
+The Under 16 and Senior squads play hockey in the Autumn Term and netball in the Spring Term.